rcverse/anpe-gui/anpe_gui/resources/gui_help.md

 *   `format` is the selected format extension (txt, csv, json).

 ### Status Bar & Log Panel
 *   **Status Bar**: Located at the very bottom of the window.
-It displays the current state of the application (e.g., "ANPE Ready", "Processing...", "Export Complete", error messages).
-Click on the status message to toggle the Log Panel.
+It provides real-time feedback on the application's status.
+Click on the status message area (left side) to toggle the Log Panel visibility.
+The status bar consists of two main parts:
+    *   **Status Message Area**: On the left, displays text messages indicating the current state (e.g., <option>ANPE Ready</option>, <option>Processing...</option>, <option>Export Complete</option>, <option>Missing required models...</option>).
+The text color changes based on the message type (e.g., red for errors, orange for warnings).
+    *   **Activity & Progress Indicators**: On the right side, visual indicators show background activity:
+        *   **Activity Indicator (Pulsing Circle)**: This animated circle provides a quick visual cue:
+            *   <option>Idle</option>: A static, green circle (or hidden when idle).
+            *   <option>Busy/Processing</option>: A pulsing blue circle indicates an active operation (like file processing or model loading).
+            *   <option>Checking</option>: A pulsing yellow circle indicates a background check (e.g., checking model status).
+            *   <option>Warning</option>: A pulsing orange circle highlights a potential issue or warning message displayed in the status message area.
+            *   <option>Error/Failed</option>: A pulsing red circle indicates an error has occurred, typically accompanied by an error message.
+        *   **Progress Bar**: Shows the progress of longer tasks:
+            *   <option>Idle</option>: Displays the text <option>Waiting for tasks</option>.
+            *   <option>Determinate Progress</option>: Shows a percentage (e.g., <option>75%</option>) for tasks with measurable progress, like processing multiple files.
+The activity indicator will pulse blue during this state.
+            *   <option>Completion</option>: Briefly shows <option>Completing...</option> at 100%, then changes text to <option>Complete</option> when a task finishes successfully.
+The activity indicator stops pulsing.
-*   **Log Panel**: A log panel can be toggled by clicking on the status bar.
+*   **Log Panel**: A panel that can be toggled by clicking on the status bar's message area.
 It shows more detailed logs about processing steps, model loading, potential warnings, and errors.
 Useful for troubleshooting.

 ### Settings Dialog
 Click the gear icon (<q>⚙️</q>) in the top-right corner to open the Settings dialog.
 This allows you to manage models, update the core library, and view application information.